determined-ai/determined/docs/release-notes/rbac-ntsc-mr.rst

    <https://www.hpe.com/us/en/solutions/artificial-intelligence/machine-learning-development-environment.html>`_)
    has added support for Role-Based Access Control over new entities:

-   -  JupyterLab Notebooks, Tensorboards, Shells, and Commands are now housed under workspaces and can have access to them restricted by role.
+   -  JupyterLab Notebooks, Tensorboards, Shells, and Commands are now housed under workspaces.
+      Access to these tasks can now be restricted by role.
    -  Model Registry: models are now associated with workspaces.
 Models can be moved between workspaces and access to them can be restricted by role.

-   These changes allows for more granular control over who can access what resources.
+   These changes allow for more granular control over who can access what resources.
 See :ref:`rbac` for more information.